 Influence and legacy

 Harriet was one of the most influential women of her age in London and elite society, with the ear of both the political establishment and the Queen.
-She used that influence primarily for the good, supporting liberal causes and patronising many charities.
+She used that influence primarily for good, supporting liberal causes and supporting many charities.